StoyPenny/activity-weather/README.md

 - **Metric & Imperial Toggles**: A dedicated button in the header allows users to instantly switch between Metric (°C, m/s) and Imperial (°F, mph) units.
 - **Real-time Updates**: The customization modal updates in real-time to display values in the selected unit system.
 - **Seamless Conversion**: Input values are automatically converted and stored in a consistent format, regardless of the display unit.

+## Activity Management

+The application now includes activity management features that allow users to customize which activities are displayed and their order.

+### Managing Activities

+- **Add Activities**: Add new or custom activities to your dashboard through the customization modal.
+These activities will appear alongside default ones and be rated using your chosen parameters.
+- **Remove Activities**: Remove activities you're not interested in from your dashboard
+- **Reorder Activities**: Drag and drop activities to rearrange them in your preferred order
+- **Persistent Storage**: All activity preferences are saved to local storage and applied on future visits

+To manage activities:
+1. Click the "Customize" button in the header
+2. In the customization modal, use the "Manage Activities" section to add, remove, or reorder activities
+3. Your changes will be applied immediately to your dashboard

 ## Setup